[49 PA. CODE CH. 29]

 H. Regulatory Review

-Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), on January 31, 2002, the Board submitted a copy of this proposed rulemaking to the Independent Regulatory Review Commission (IRRC) and the Chairpersons of the Senate Consumer Protection and Professional Licensure Committee and the House Professional Licensure Committee.
-In addition to submitting the proposed rulemaking, the Board has provided IRRC and the Committees with a copy of a detailed Regulatory Analysis Form prepared by the Board in compliance with Executive Order 1996-1, ''Regulatory Review and Promulgation.''
+Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), March 23, 2001, the Board submitted a copy of these proposed amendments to IRRC and the Chairpersons of the House Professional Licensure Committee and the Senate Consumer Protection and Professional Licensure Committee (Committees).
+In addition to submitting the proposed amendments, the Board has provided IRRC and the Committees with a copy of a detailed regulatory analysis form prepared by the Board in compliance with Executive Order 1996-1, ''Regulatory Review and Promulgation.''
 A copy of this material is available to the public upon request.

-Under section 5(g) of the Regulatory Review Act, if IRRC has objections to any portion of the proposed rulemaking, it will notify the Board within 10 days of the close of the Committees' review period.
-The notification shall specify the regulatory review criteria that have not been met by the portion of the proposed rulemaking to which an objection is made.
-The Regulatory Review Act specifies detailed procedures for review, prior to final publication of the rulemaking, by the Board, the General Assembly and the Governor of objections raised.
+Under section 5(g) of the Regulatory Review Act, if IRRC has objections to any portion of the proposed amendments, it will notify the Board within 10 days of the close of the Committees' review period.
+The notification shall specify the regulatory review criteria which have not been met by that portion.
+The Regulatory Review Act specifies detailed procedures for review, prior to final publication of the amendments, by the Board, the General Assembly and the Governor, of objections raised.

 I. Public Comment

-Interested persons are invited to submit written comments, suggestions or objections regarding this proposed rulemaking to Gina Bittner, Board Administrator, State Board of Podiatry, P. O. Box 2649, Harrisburg, PA 17105-2649, email@example.com within 30 days following publication of this proposed rulemaking in the Pennsylvania Bulletin.
+Interested persons are invited to submit written comments, suggestions or objections regarding the proposed amendments to Roberta L. Silver, Counsel, State Board of Podiatry, 116 Pine Street, Post Office Box 2649, Harrisburg, PA 17105-2649, within 30 days of publication of this proposed rulemaking.
+Please reference No.16A-444 (Fees), when submitting comments.

 JEFFREY S. GERLAND, D.P.M.,